 Now before I start, I just want to get it out there that with both of my children, I had an epidural.
 The first time I was not aware of any of the risks or side effects, and the second time I labored naturally for around 24 hours before getting the epidural to help allow me to sleep.
 Being a benefit to me.
 I needed to “re charge” so I could again focus on what was important and that was getting my baby here.
 Unfortunately the experience ended in a cesarean section, but I did not have to go through getting an epidural, waiting for it to work, and then possibly having it not work once we were in the operating room.

 If I could do it all over again, I wouldn’t have had an epidural either time, but third time is a charm right?

-According to the website for the American Pregnancy Association, some of the benefits of epidural anesthesia include:
+2. According to the website for the American Pregnancy Association, some of the epidural anesthesia benefits include:

 - Allows for rest in prolonged labored (As was my case)

 - Relieving the discomfort of childbirth can help some woman have a more positive birth experience